ijobenpreet/test-for-jenkin/README.md

 ---

+> Made with ❤️ for beginners learning DevOps
-> 💙 Now your CI/CD pipeline is LIVE locally using ngrok!
+>  Now your CI/CD pipeline is LIVE locally using ngrok!